tecklund/demo_exports/Readme.md

 # Running the js

 `node src/addressBook.js`
+  0

-Runs a script that loads another module in the (commonjs style)[https://flaviocopes.com/commonjs/]
+Runs a script that loads another module in the [commonjs style](https://flaviocopes.com/commonjs/)

 # Running the ts